SoulSwapFinance/aggregator-interface/README.md

 Widget integrations are preferred cause:

-- Our widget handles all different dex integrations, which are quite different (cowswap requires signing a message while most others send a tx onchain)
+- Our widget handles all different dex integrations, which are quite different (cowswap requires signing a message while most others send a tx onchain).
-- Our widget shows warnings for price impact and other things that could impact negatively your users
+- Our widget shows warnings for price impact and other things that could impact negatively your users.
-- In case there's any issue we can push a fix to everybody by just updating the site behind the iframe
+- In case there's any issue we can push a fix to everybody by just updating the site behind the iframe.

-But if you'd prefer to instead integrate through our API please contact @0xngmi on discord through defillama's discord and ask for an api key.
-We are forced to use api keys because many of the underlying aggregators have rate limits, so we have to control the volume of requests we send to them.

 ### Running the app locally